This article has links to products and services we love, which we may make commission from.

 We were caught out in Caleton by Playa Larga as the bank hours were limited.

-Luckily new friends lent us some CUC so we could go diving at the Bay of Pigs the next day.
+Luckily, new friends lent us some CUC to dive at the Bay of Pigs the next day.

 Be prepared to wait in long lines.